Yolo Interfaith Alliance for Climate Justice

 The mission of the Yolo Interfaith Alliance for Climate Justice is to inspire our faith communities to work together to reduce our dependence on fossil fuels, educate ourselves on climate issues and speak out for climate justice.
 Clergy, leadership, and members of all faiths and interested others are welcome.

 The Yolo Interfaith Alliance for Climate Justice is open to all faith group members, as well as non-faith folks, who wish to address climate justice and climate disruption issues on a variety of levels.
 Currently we have people from 8-10 faith groups meeting on a monthly basis.

 The Interfaith Alliance is dedicated to educating members of faith groups about the urgency of reducing greenhouse gas emissions.

-The Planning Committee for the Interfaith Alliance meets monthly first Thursday of the month at 12pm noon at the RepowerYolo/Indigo office at 909 5th Street in Davis.
+The Planning Committee for the Interfaith Alliance meets monthly first Thursday of the month at 12pm noon now on Zoom.
+Contact us at email@example.com for the link!

 The Interfaith Alliance